 **Core infra includes the invisible work necessary to make the baseline work.
 That includes the dev ops and database changes, for example.
 It also includes the core bidirectional sync architecture.

 ADDITIONAL NOTES

 Got any feedback?
 I’d love to hear it.

 Technology is moving incredibly fast right now.
-We’ve started slowing down speeding up, which is good.
+We’ve started speeding up, which is good.
 But together, we can go faster.
 A LOT faster.

 So let’s go.